JetBrains/kotlin-web-site/docs/topics/compatibility-guide-18.md

 > - 1.7.0: report an error in all affected cases if the `-Xjvm-default=all` or `-Xjvm-default=all-compatibility` compatibility modes are enabled;
 >   report an error in the progressive mode
 > - 1.8.0: report an error in cases of declaring a concrete class with a non-overridden abstract method from the superclass, and
->   super calls of methods of `Any` overridden as abstract in the superclass
+>   super calls of `Any` methods are overridden as abstract in the superclass
 > - 1.9.0: report an error in all affected cases, including explicit super calls to an abstract method from the super class